Doctoral Internship in Child Psychology

-The Texas Child Study Center has been in operation since September, 2008, and was created in response to the need for pediatric mental health services and training for current and future mental health practitioners in the Austin area.
-The Center is a collaboration between Dell Children's Medical Center of Central Texas and The University of Texas at Austin Educational Psychology Department.
-The Center is currently located in Central Austin, 4 miles from the Dell Children's Medical Center.
+The Texas Child Study Center was created in response to the need for pediatric mental health services and training for future mental health practitioners in the Austin area.
+The Center is a collaboration between Dell Children’s Medical Center of Central Texas and The University of Texas at Austin Educational Psychology Department.
+The Center is located in Central Austin, 4 miles from the Dell Children’s Medical Center.

 Providers collaborate with physicians at Dell Children’s Medical Center to provide psychological support to children coping with acute and chronic medical conditions.
 The Center provides assessment and treatment for children and adolescents presenting with a range of conditions, including epilepsy, cystic fibrosis, diabetes, obesity, and traumatic injuries to address co-occurring mental health issues, difficulty adjusting to a new medical diagnosis, developmental challenges that result from medical conditions, and/or difficulty coping with pain.